Knighthana/Chinese-RTL-SDR-QuickStart-Guide/README.md

 Not aiming at profit earning, it is just a reference guide.

-Please be careful before acting and obey laws.
+Please obey laws and be careful before acting.
 Please be responsible for yourself.

 Translator will not be responsible for any loss under any circumstance.
 You know this is Github.